davay42/starovdenis.com/content/index.md

 ## Welcome

-I'm open to collaboration!
+I'm open for collaboration!
 Feel free to reach me out about any project you think we could build together!